jacquesfauquex/b64uid/README.md

 ## algorithm

+The algorithm is made of two succesive operations :

-- map codes to half bytes
+###  UID codes mapping to half bytes

 | half byte | code |
 |---|---|